huggingface/transformers/examples/pytorch/instance-segmentation/README.md

 The script leverages the [🤗 Trainer API](https://huggingface.co/docs/transformers/main_classes/trainer) to automatically take care of the training for you, running on distributed environments right away.

-Here we show how to fine-tune a [Mask2Former](https://huggingface.co/docs/transformers/model_doc/mask2former) model on the subsample of [ADE20K](https://huggingface.co/datasets/zhoubolei/scene_parse_150) dataset.
+Here we show how to fine-tune a [Mask2Former](https://huggingface.co/docs/transformers/model_doc/mask2former) model on a subsample of the [ADE20K](https://huggingface.co/datasets/zhoubolei/scene_parse_150) dataset.
 For this example we created a [small dataset](https://huggingface.co/datasets/qubvel-hf/ade20k-mini) with ~2k images that contain only "person" and "car" annotations, all other pixels marked as "background".

 Here is how `label2id` looks for this dataset:
 ```python